Help > How to use Twitter with Toodledo

 In addition to the name of the task, you can also set the priority, due-date, folder, and context using a special syntax.

-- Context - To set the context use the @ symbol and then type the name of your context.
-For example: "@home".
+• Goal - To set the goal use the + symbol and then type the name of your goal.
+For example: "+Exercise More".

 Putting it all together, here are some examples of SMS or IM messages that you could send to add a task: